-The Church of Saint Demetrius is located at the city center, and it is dedicated to Saint Demetrius the patron Saint of Thessaloniki.
+The Church of Saint Demetrius is located at the city center, while it is dedicated to Saint Demetrius the patron Saint of the city.
 Architecturally, it is a five-aisled basilica with an oblique aisle and is undoubtedly one of the most important Byzantine city monuments.

-The church suffered many damages due to attacks and fires with the most serious one this of 1917, when the fire burnt ⅔ of the whole city.
+The church suffered many damages due to attacks and fires with the most serious one, this of 1917, when the fire burnt the ⅔ of the whole city.
 After a series of additional works and renovations, the building took its current form in 1958.

 The guest can also admire some great mosaics from the 8th century, murals dedicated to Byzantine Emperors, as well as the painting of Archbishop of Thessaloniki Gregorius Palamas.